We provide obstetric and midwifery care, from antenatal (before birth) to labour and postnatal (after delivery).

 We also offer parent education sessions and a range of specialist support if you are:

-You can have an enhanced 12-week ultrasound at the Harris Birthright Centre at King’s College Hospital – an international centre of excellence for fetal medicine.
-This includes:
+Your care will include an enhanced 12-week ultrasound at the Harris Birthright Centre, King’s College Hospital.
+The Harris Birthright Centre is an international centre of excellence for fetal medicine.
+Your scan will include:

 You can choose where to give birth.
 Your options are:

 The Maternity ward and Oasis Birth Centre are in Princess Royal University Hospital’s Maternity Department, on level 3 of the South wing.

 If your pregnancy is overdue you may need to be induced.
 Induction of labour – post dates (overdue) pregnancies (pdf) leaflet gives you information about the process and explains your choices.

 The most comfortable place for you to be after your baby is born is in your own home, where you can be together as a family.
 So, if you have given birth at the Princess Royal and everything has gone well, we encourage you to go home within a few hours of delivery.
 A midwife will visit you the next day and you will be given emergency contact numbers to call if you have any worries.

 You can have your postnatal care at one of our hospitals, in the community or at home.
 It includes regular check-ups for you and your baby and support with breast feeding.

 Bromley Maternity Voices is a group for people who have had a baby in the past three years and would like to help make a difference to maternity services in the borough.
 It includes local parents as well as midwives, and hospital, community and council staff.
 The group oversees services for pregnant women and new parents and recommends improvements where needed.